In this article:

-Is a fear of abandonment wreaking havoc in your relationships?
+Is a fear of abandonment harming your relationships?

 Don’t worry; you’re not alone.
-Millions of people just like you are struggling with this self-sabotaging belief and its resulting behaviors.
+Millions of people like you struggle with this self-sabotaging belief and the behaviors that go with it.

-So, let’s now turn our attention to the red flags you can use to identify issues surrounding abandonment in yourself or others.
+What are the red flags you can use to identify abandonment issues in yourself or others?

 1. You Attach Too Quickly

 As soon as you meet someone, you go from first date to “in a relationship” in the blink of an eye.

 You believe that if you don’t do this, you risk them dating someone else they like more.
 You don’t want them to be “the one that got away.”